 If you are into game streaming and looking to build a budget streaming PC for game streaming then here I am going to tell you on how to do so.
 Game streaming has become very popular with the rise of game streaming platforms such as Twitch.tv and YouTube later on.
 Now gamers from all over the world can stream their games live and showcase their gaming skills on the internet.
 It is fun to watch the gaming live-stream as much as the movies.

 It is better to use a dedicated PC for game streaming because you do not have to face any performance issues or hiccups on your gaming PC or the streaming PC itself.
 Also, you may also use your streaming PC for video editing or normal work.
-You can also use this dedicated game streaming PC with your Gaming Console for live streaming purpose.
+You can also use this dedicated game streaming PC with your Gaming Console for live streaming purposes.
 A streaming PC requires a powerful processor with more cores and threads and does not need that much of graphics power.
 You can easily get away with integrated graphics for a PC for game streaming only.

 If you want to stream from a gaming console i.e. Xbox or PlayStation then you require a video capture card to capture the game video from the console and then stream it on to the internet.
-Here in this post I am going to build an affordable twitch streaming PC so that you can broadcast your live gameplay online to millions of viewers all over the world.
-You can also record your games and then broadcast afterwards when you feel like.
-This game streaming build will let you stream games at 1080p with around 60 FPS and can also be used for streaming on other gaming platforms such as HitBox, Beam, Azubu, Bigo Live, Afreeca, Disco Melee, Gosu Gamers, Facebook game streaming, YouTube game streaming etc.
+Here in this post, I am going to build an affordable twitch streaming PC so that you can broadcast your live gameplay online to millions of viewers all over the world.
+You can also record your games and then broadcast afterward when you feel like.
+This game streaming build will let you stream games at 1080p with around 60 FPS and can also be used for streaming on other gaming platforms such as HitBox, Beam, Azubu, Bigo Live, Afreeca, Disco Melee, Gosu Gamers, Facebook game streaming, YouTube game streaming, etc.

 P.S. – You will need softwares like Open Broadcaster Software (OBS) or XSplit to stream live gameplay on Twitch servers.
 You can also record your gameplay using these softwares and then stream it later.